-Utah and six other states have filed a lawsuit against the Biden administration in an effort to block a mandate that federal contractors be vaccinated against COVID-19.
+Utah and six other states last month filed a separate lawsuit against the Biden administration in an effort to block a mandate that federal contractors be vaccinated against COVID-19.

-“My bet is that with respect to that statutory authority, they’re on pretty strong footing given the evidence strongly suggesting … the degree of risk that [unvaccinated individuals] pose, not only to themselves but also unto others,” University of Connecticut law professor Sachin Pandya told the AP.
+“My bet is that with respect to that statutory authority, they’re on pretty strong footing given the evidence strongly suggesting … the degree of risk that [unvaccinated individuals] pose, not only to themselves but also unto others,” University of Connecticut law professor Sachin Pandya told the Associated Press.